Ceheiss/sortinghatapp/README.md

 # sortinghatapp
-Sorting app to make groups
+Sorting app to make groups.
+Good for schools